FACTBOX-The next European Commission -- nominees so far

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-July 27 European Union governments have to nominate candidates by the end of July to serve on the executive European Commission, which proposes and enforces laws affecting the bloc's 500 million citizens.
+BRUSSELS, July 24 European Union governments have to nominate candidates by the end of July to serve on the executive European Commission, which proposes and enforces laws affecting the bloc's 500 million citizens.

 Commission president-elect Jean-Claude Juncker will then decide who gets which portfolio, with the economics, internal market, competition, trade and energy jobs particularly coveted.